tberg12/ocular/README.md

 * `-uniformLineHeight`: Scale all lines to have the same height?
 Default: true

-* `-markovVerticalOffset`: Use Markov chain to generate vertical offsets.
-(Slower, but more accurate.
-Turning on Markov offsets my require larger beam size for good results.)
+##### Miscellaneous Options

+* `-emissionEngine`: Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.
-Default: false
+Default: DEFAULT

 * `-beamSize`: Size of beam for Viterbi inference.
 (Usually in range 10-50.
 Increasing beam size can improve accuracy, but will reduce speed.)
 Default: 10

-* `-emissionEngine`: Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.
-Default: DEFAULT

 * `-cudaDeviceID`: GPU ID when using CUDA emission engine.
 Default: 0